RatulMukherjee/movie-search-api/ReadMe.txt

 2) Ensure you have PHP CURL module activated

-3) run the application by running the follwoing URL on your Web Browser http://localhost/asgn/View/Search.html
+3) run the application by running the following URL on your Web Browser http://localhost/yourfoldername/View/Search.html